Public comment period now open

 The Guidelines tell GPs when they “should” test a man using the PSA blood test and what should happen when the results come back.

-What is PSA & what is a PSA test?
+What is PSA & what is a PST test?

 It sounds straightforward, but it isn’t.
 For a full explanation, you can check out our article – Why is prostate cancer testing so confusing?